 How Do I Find Out My Worth?

 When networking, don't ask people, "What do you make?" and expect a civil answer.
 Instead, ask, "Does this range sound right for this kind of job in this kind of company?"
-Chances are they'll reply either: "Wow!
-Where do you work and how can I join you?" or "Well, that seems low for someone with your experience and level of responsibility."
+Chances are that they'll either reply: "Wow!
+Where do you work, and how can I join you?" or, "Well, that seems low for someone with your experience and level of responsibility."
 When you combine their comments with the salary information you already have, you'll have a better idea of how you want to approach your salary offer.